Kahler Asten

 The Kahler Asten ([ˌkaːlɐ ˈʔastn̩]) is an 841.9-metre-high mountain in the Rothaar range in the district of Hochsauerland, in the German state of North Rhine-Westphalia.
 It is a popular destination, receiving more than 500,000 visitors annually.

 Geography

 The Kahler Asten is located in the northwestern part of the Rothaargebirge in the Hochsauerland region, a little southwest of Winterberg between the villages of Altastenberg, Neuastenberg and Lenneplätze.

 Climate

+The climate of the Kahler Asten is characterized by high precipitation spread mostly evenly across the year, with a slight peak in winter, resulting in an often massive snowpack.
+In the Köppen-Geiger climate classification system it is classified as Cfb (warm-summer oceanic), but bordering Dfb (warm-summer humid continental/hemiboreal) and also Cfc (subpolar oceanic), as only four months have a mean temperature above 10°C; when using the 0°C rather than the -3°C threshold, it is even Dfb proper, like many locations in the higher reaches of Germany's uplands.

 Height

 Erroneously, the Kahle Asten is often said to be the highest mountain in North Rhine-Westphalia or even sometimes in the whole of northwest Germany, because it is shown on the WDR weather map.
 In fact the highest peak is the 843.1-metre-high Langenberg on the state border with Hesse; and the nearby summit of the Hegekopf (842.9 m) in Hesse, where the Rothaar Mountains merge into the Upland near Willingen, is even higher.
 The height of the Kahle Asten on the latest topographical maps is given as 841.9 m, but its height is also recorded on a marker stone at the spot as 842 m.
 The Kahle Asten is therefore only the third highest mountain in the region, but the most well known by far.